Testing for people with symptoms (PCR tests)

 You and anyone you live with should stay at home and not have visitors until you get your test result.
 Please only leave your home to have a test.

-You will be given the option to order a home test to be sent to you or to book to book an appointment at a symptomatic (PCR) test site.
-For the fastest result, we suggest you book a test at a test site.
+You can order a home test to be sent to you or for the fastest result, book an appointment at a PCR test site.
+You will be shown the times and locations available when you book.

 Testing for people without symptoms (LFD tests)

-One in three people with coronavirus show no symptoms and could be spreading it without knowing.
-Twice weekly rapid testing will help find these cases and prevent the spread of infection.
+Twice weekly rapid testing will find cases where people do not show symptoms and prevent the spread of infection.

 Rapid tests using lateral flow devices (LFD) are easy to use.
 The test involves taking a swab of the nose and the back of the throat and gives results in 30 minutes, so those who test positive can self-isolate immediately and avoid passing the virus on to others.